Bevel-Software/code-to-knowledge-graph/README.md

 *   **File System Awareness:** Includes tools for intelligently walking file trees, respecting `.gitignore` patterns.
 *   **MinHashing for Similarity:** Implements MinHash for locality-sensitive hashing, useful for detecting near-duplicate code snippets or tracking semantic drift.
 *   **(Historical) ANTLR-based Parsing & Querying:** Features a sophisticated, though now **deprecated**, ANTLR-based parsing pipeline with a custom AST Query Language (`bevel_ast_ql`) for fine-grained code analysis.
-*   **Codebase Combiner Utility:** Handy scripts to bundle your entire project (or a summary) into a single text file for easy sharing or LLM analysis.

 ## 🤔 Why Code-to-Knowledge-Graph?